-Full Module Title: Practicum I: Seminar/Observation/Teaching Practice
+Full Module Title: Practicum I:

-Short Module Title: n.s.

-Module Code: n.s.

-Module Level/BiH cycle: FQ-BiH and Bologna 2nd Cycle

-ECTS credit value: 5

-Length: one semester
+Seminar/Observation/Teaching Practice

 School: n.s.
 Department: n.s.
 Module leader: n.s.
 Email: n.s.
 Site: n.s.
 Host Course: n.s.

-Module status (core/option):
+Module status (core/option): Core Pre-requisites: None

-Pre-requisites: None

-Co-requisites: Contemporary English 9

-Access restrictions: MA English Teaching Students
+Co-requisites: Contemporary English 9 MA English Teaching Students Access restrictions:

-Assessment: Course will be assessed on a pass/fail basis.
+Course will be assessed on a pass/fail basis.
+Assessment:

 Students must complete all of the following in order to

 receive a pass:

-Ten hours of classroom observation

-Fifteen hours of volunteer teaching
+Ten hours of classroom observation Fifteen hours of volunteer teaching

 Journal

 Reflective paper

 Statement of teaching philosophy

 Self-evaluation

-Date validated: n.s.

-Module aims: The aims of this module are to

-• Introduce students to classroom procedures such as

-needs assessment, goals, objectives, lesson planning,

-classroom dynamics and management

-• Learn about teaching through focused observation in a

-classroom

-Begin to implement their own teaching methodology

-through volunteer teaching

-• Document and reflect on their early teaching

-observations and experiences
+- Introduce students to classroom procedures such as needs assessment, goals, objectives, lesson planning, classroom dynamics and management - Learn about teaching through focused observation in a classroom - Begin to implement their own teaching methodology through volunteer teaching - Document and reflect on their early teaching observations and experiences

-Learning outcomes: On succession completion of this module, students will be
+On succession completion of this module, students will be able to:

-able to:

-• Articulate their own goals as teachers through observing

-other teachers and their pedagogical practices
+Articulate their own goals as teachers through observing other teachers and their pedagogical practices

-MODULE DESCRIPTION Practicum I: Seminar/Observation/Teaching Practice Reflect upon their own teaching and self-evaluate their strengths and weaknesses as teachers Articulate a statement of teaching philosophy Assist in professional preparation for teaching Work as early professionals rather than students in the classroom Serve local communities as a teacher in ways that draw upon their developing expertise as EFL/ESL teachers As this is a practical training course, the syllabus will be Indicative svllabus content: composed of students' own experiences as observers and novice teachers.
+Practicum I: Seminar/Observation/Teaching Practice

+- Reflect upon their own teaching and self-evaluate their strengths and weaknesses as teachers - Articulate a statement of teaching philosophy - Assist in professional preparation for teaching - Work as early professionals rather than students in the classroom - Serve local communities as a teacher in ways that draw upon their developing expertise as EFL/ESL teachers

+As this is a practical training course, the syllabus will be composed of students' own experiences as observers and novice teachers.
 The majority of the module content will include students' experiences in classrooms, as well as their independent reflections and self-evaluations.
 Students will meet together once each week for a seminar to share ideas and experiences.
 They will be in close oneon-one contact with their mentors throughout the semester.

-Learning delivery: The content of this course is primarily composed of students' individual experiences in their classrooms.
+The content of this course is primarily composed of students' individual experiences in their classrooms.
 Learning will take place through observation, teaching practice, and reflection on these encounters.
 Students will be in close contact with their mentors throughout the semester to deal with any challenges or difficulties that may arise.
 Students will meet for weekly discussions with their peers to brainstorm and share ideas.

-Assessment Rationale: In addition to required hours of participation in their assigned classrooms, this course asks students to continuously and intensively reflect on their experiences and to connect these reflections to their earlier coursework in this MA program.
+In addition to required hours of participation in their assigned classrooms, this course asks students to continuously and intensively reflect on their experiences and to connect these reflections to their earlier coursework in this MA program.
 Because of the personal, individual, and reflective nature of the writing for this course, it will be graded simply as satisfactory (pass) or unsatisfactory (fail).

-Assessment Criteria: Students should be able to: Apply theoretical knowledge to practical situations Work independently in a professional setting • Write and speak reflectively about their work • Self-evaluate their professional work Assessment Weighting: Satisfactory (pass) grade will be given only to students who complete all of the following requirements: Ten hours of classroom observation
+- Apply theoretical knowledge to practical situations - Work independently in a professional setting - Write and speak reflectively about their work - Self-evaluate their professional work

+Satisfactory (pass) grade will be given only to students who complete all of the following requirements:

-Fifteen hours of classroom observation Fifteen hours of volunteer teaching Journal
+Ten hours of classroom observation Fifteen hours of volunteer teaching Journal

-Curriculum Development Good Practice Guide Practicum I: Seminar/Observation/Teaching Practice
+Practicum I: Seminar/Observation/Teaching Practice

+Reflective paper

-Reflective paper Statement of teaching philosophy Self-evaluation Not applicable n.s.
+Statement of teaching philosophy

+Self-evaluation

-Essential Reading: Intranet web reference: Validation date:
+Essential Reading: Intranet web reference: